ankane/pretender/README.md

 ## Action Cable [master]

-And add this to your `ApplicationCable`:
+And add this to your `ApplicationCable::Connection`:

 ```ruby
 module ApplicationCable